crolfs47/odin-react-shopping-cart/README.md

 ## What I learned:
  - How to use React Router for client side routing
-     - How to use an Outlet to render child components alongside the parent component
+     - Using Outlets to render child components alongside the parent component
-     - useOutletContext to pass props through the outlet to the components
+     - Using useOutletContext to pass props through the outlet to the components
  - How to test with Vitest and React Testing Library, including mocking callbacks and components, testing routing with outlets and useOutletContext

 ## Still can improve: